str4d/txi2p/README.rst

   the default (null) port is used.
 Ignored because BOB doesn't support ports yet.
 * ``tunnelNick`` (optional) - The tunnel nickname to use.
 If a tunnel with this nickname already exists, it will be used.
-The default is an auto-generated nickname.
+The default is ``txi2p-#`` where ``#`` is the PID of the current process.

+  * The implication of this is that by default, all endpoints (both client and server) created by the same process will use the same BOB tunnel.

 * ``inhost`` (optional) - The host that the tunnel created by BOB will listen on.
 Defaults to ``localhost``.
 * ``inport`` (optional) - The port that the tunnel created by BOB will listen